bytebase/interview/README.md

 # FAQ

-Q: Are you worrying about candidate preparing the problem in advance to gain an edge?
+_Q: Are you worrying about candidate preparing the problem in advance to gain an edge?_

 A: Not at all.
 One can only prepare for couple weeks, but we are evaluating candidate's years of accumulation.

-Q: I have new ideas, suggestions.
+_Q: I have new ideas, suggestions._

 A: Opening new issue, creating PR.
 We will respond in a timely fashion.
 Thanks in advance.

-Q: I want to apply.
+_Q: I want to apply._

-Checkout https://bytebase.com/jobs and mail us at hr@bytebase.com with your resume/portfolio/blog etc... (anything you feel proud)
+A: Checkout https://bytebase.com/jobs and mail us at hr@bytebase.com with your resume/portfolio/blog etc... (anything you feel proud)